bem-contrib/stat-counters/README.md

 }
 ```

-bem-tools example
+*bem-tools example*
 ```js
 // TODO
 ```

-3. Declare any library block in your bemjson
+Declare a counter in your project BEMJSON:

 ```js
 {